moonmaster9000/couch_view/readme.markdown

     end
 ```

-By using the `count` method on our model, we now have the following methods:
+By using the `map_and_count` method on our model, we now have the following methods:

 ```ruby
     Article.map_by_label   #==> return all documents in order of label